 These hands-on projects will take us into the book through science, art, games and more.
-We will touch, see, feel and learn about the book through the activities.
+Students make connections to the literature by touching, seeing, feeling and becoming a part of the book through the activities.

-At the end of each literature study, we will celebrate the book with a party.
+At the end of each literature study, we celebrate the book with a party.
 Invite friends or family over for food and fun!
 All the ideas for food, decorations, and activities are included.

 Frequently Asked Questions